 MONDAYS Ceramics were the pieces I couldn't get out of my head.
 It seemed every beautiful ceramics store I walked into my favorite piece would be MONDAYS.
-I started to see them in restaurants too--I'd flip over a particularly attractive plate and, lo and behold, the name stamped on the bottom would be.... you guessed it.
+We started to see them in restaurants too--I'd flip over a particularly attractive plate and, lo and behold, the name stamped on the bottom would be.... you guessed it.
 Finally, after realizing the plates at my favorite neighborhood restaurant were by them too I thought, I have to write them!
-It turned out, their studios weren't far from where I lived.
+It turned out, their studios weren't far from where we lived.
 They generously invited Alex and I to come by for a studio visit, and a friendship and mutual fandom was born!

 Since we met Nina and Jennifer, we've felt lucky to call them friends.
 They've become a core part of our design community in Brooklyn, and I have happily accumulated a collection of MONDAYS ceramics of my own!
 Read the interview below to learn more about Jennifer and Nina, their beautiful ceramics line, and their approaches to style.